freeman-lab/zarr-js/README.md

 #### `zarr.openList(uri, [callback])`

+_Depracation note: for the majority of cases this same functionality is available through the `openGroup` method combined with the `list` argument so we are planning to remove this method_

 Opens a list of zarr files and passes a list of functions to the `callback` each of which can be used to load invidiaul chunks based on their key.
 All the metadata for all files are loaded at the start, so this is useful when lazily loading chunks from multiple sources (e.g. different layers of a map viewer).

 #### `zarr.loadList(uri, [callback])`

+_Depracation note: for the majority of cases this same functionality is available through the `loadGroup` method combined with the `list` argument so we are planning to remove this method_

 Loads a list of zarr files and passes a list of arrays to the `callback` each of which can be used to load invidiaul chunks based on their key.
 All the metadata for all files are loaded at the start, so this is useful when lazily loading chunks from multiple sources (e.g. different layers of a map viewer).